 Yes, sweet potatoes can be grown in containers.
 Sweet potatoes love moist conditions but you need to be careful to avoid them being too waterlogged as this can cause the tubers to rot.
-Be sure to pick a container with good drainage – a pot with large holes or a raised bed are both great options.
+Be sure to grow potatoes in a container or grow potatoes in a bag with good drainage – a pot with large holes or a raised bed are both great options.
 Place your pot in the sunny spot in the garden or patio, as this will help it to establish and produce a hearty crop.

 How to grow sweet potatoes indoors

 Did you know that you can learn how to grow sweet potatoes as a houseplant.
 It's pretty trailing foliage and dainty flowers makes it a beautiful addition to any room of the home and, come fall, will also reward you with a harvest of sweet potatoes.

 Grow in a warm room, near a window and be sure to water regularly.
 Also make sure you've factored in the vine that will either need to climb or trail.

 If you want to harvest your sweet potatoes then be sure to pick a large pot, but if you're just growing them for aesthetic reasons then this is less of a concern.
 Either way it is vital that the pot has lots of drainage.

 How deep should the soil be for sweet potatoes?